The Liturgical Year

 Summer

-First Holy Communions: The children in Year 3 (there may be children from other year groups) make their First Holy Communion in May.
+First Holy Communions: The children in Year 3, along with some children from other year groups, make their First Holy Communion in May.
+We celebrate in school with a Thanksgiving Mass.

 Month of Mary: A special Crowning of Mary celebration takes place.
-The pupil chaplaincy team leads the Rosary in the sensory garden or the prayer area daily through the month.
+The pupil chaplaincy team leads the Rosary in the sensory garden or the prayer area throughout the month.

 Pentecost: Celebration of the coming of the Holy Spirit.